Last updated: August 26th, 2022

 WHAT HIM IS DOINGClinical services

-The HIM on Davie and HIM on the Drive Health centres are still recommended services for those who know they have come into contact with someone who has tested positive for Mpox and/or has developed symptoms that look like Mpox.
-If you’re visiting us and have Mpox symptoms, please remember to wear a mask and try to keep any sores or blisters covered (e.g., long sleeves, long pants).
+The HIM on Davie and HIM on the Drive Health Centres are not offering walk-in Mpoc vaccines.
+If you’re visiting a HIM health centre for sexual health services, you can always ask your nurse about Mpox, and ways to access to the vaccine.
+If you’re visiting us anbd have Mpox symptoms, please remember to wear a mask and try to keep any sores or blisters covered (e.g., long sleeves, long pants).

 HIM has been in ongoing conversations with Public Health and health authority partners around messaging and strategies that are appropriate to our current Mpox situation, but also for creation of strategies in the event that we start seeing more cases in BC.
 Learning from and collaborating with our national partners, and especially in Montreal, we have gained valuable information about how we can help prevent and address Mpox, and stigma related to Mpox.